surbhibawaria/Pewlett-Hackard-Analysis/README.md

 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are presently 1549 qualified, retirement-ready employees in total to mentor the next generation of Pewlett Hackard, which doesn't seems to be enough.
+Now we can further breakdown the mentorship eligible employees by department for better understanding.